What a Personal Philosopher Isn’t

 I am not a counselor.
 That is, while we can and likely will talk about personal matters–some deeply so–and while I do protect my client’s confidentiality, I am neither a priest nor a mental health professional.
 My words are not advice about how you should live, except as a general exhortation to philosophical thinking and habit.

 While we’re at it, I am also not a schoolteacher or a college professor.
 There is no course or program to complete, and there are no rewards: no certificates, degrees, or smiley-stickers.
+Personal philosophical consultation has similarities to counseling, and a college course, as well as personal training, life coaching, and expert advice, but doesn’t fit neatly into any of these paradigms.
+It is sui generis and must be approached as such.

 What would we talk about?